Below you'll find information about:

 Be sure to complete and submit your admissions applications to the institutions you are interested in attending.
 Your financial aid application will not be reviewed until an admissions application has been submitted.

-If you have met your home institution's financial aid priority deadline, provided requested additional information, and have been admitted, you can expect to hear what financial aid you qualify for as early as April 1, depending on the institution.
+If you have met your home institution's financial aid priority deadline, provided requested additional information, and have been admitted, you can expect to hear what financial aid you qualify for as early as April 1.

 |OSU-Cascades Scholarships 2015-2016